scitedotai/scite-extension/README.md

 `show-notices`: Whether to show the notices data (default: `True`).

-`animated-border`: Whether to show the animated border instead the default gray border.
-Only works in the `vertical-compact` mode. (default: `False`).

 To pull the target DOI from a meta tag in the document rather than setting inline, you can use the syntax `meta:my_tag_name`.
 For example:

 ```